 Like books, authors and their writing styles are unique and numerous.
-Even very basic things like the programs we use to write in can be very diverse.
+Even basic things like the programs we use to write in can be diverse.
 Many prefer to write using a word processor, whether paid or free.
 Others prefer to use something like Scrivener or Squibler.

 Some simply prefer to write from an outline.

 Despite your writing style and whether or not you’re an author who typically relies on a book outline template, it’s probably safe to say there are times you might wish you had one.
 Maybe.